-Students requesting multiple courses per term must be in good academic standing and maintain Satisfactory Academic Progress (SAP) requirements.
-Students will revert to a "one-term, one-course" registration sequence if one or more failures or incomplete grades are earned while taking multiple courses.
+To remain eligible for enrollment in multiple courses, students must maintain good academic standing and comply with Satisfactory Academic Progress (SAP) requirements.
+Should a student receive a failing grade or an incomplete in any course, they will be subject to the "one-term, one-course" registration policy.

-Qualified undergraduate students can take up to three (3) courses (a total of 9 units) per six-week term and graduate students can take up to two (2) courses (a total of 6 units) per term.
+Undergraduate students may enroll in a maximum of three courses (9 units) per six-week term, while graduate students may enroll in up to two courses (6 units) per term.

-Students using Title IV funding, VA/military education benefits or other financial aid programs must work with Student Accounts and the Financial Aid Department to ensure continued eligibility for funding to cover the costs of adding additional course(s).
+Students receiving Title IV funding, VA or military education benefits, or other forms of financial aid must coordinate with Student Accounts and the Financial Aid Department to ensure continued eligibility when enrolling in additional courses.